Cycling up Alpe d’Huez – what’s it like?

 Whenever you think of the Tour de France do you think of those grueling mountains climbs with hordes of spectators lining the route?
 Do you picture those snaking mountain climbs such as Alpe d’Huez with its recent great stage winners of Pantani and Shleck?
-Did you know you can cycle up this mountain yourself?
+Did you know you can have a go at cycling up Alpe d’Huez yourself?
 Wait?
 What?
 You can cycle up the 21 bends too?
-Well yes you can and this is what it’s like!
+Well yes – sure you can and this is what it’s like!

-Back in the Summer my girlfriend and I were making plans for a one week break when the idea of cycling up Alpe d’Huez came about.
+Back in the summer my girlfriend and I were making plans for a one week break when the idea of cycling up Alpe d’Huez came about.
 Some of her friends had done it before and we’d heard their mixed stories of how “enjoyable” it was.
-So without further ado we thought we’d have a go ourselves, preceded by a couple of nights each in Lyon and Grenoble after starting out on the train from London’s St Pancras station.
+So without further ado we thought we’d have a go ourselves, preceded by a couple of nights each in Lyon and Grenoble.

 We let the train/bus/taxi take the strain!